There are many great opportunities and services available to you and your family as you settle in and explore Windsor-Essex.

 The residents of Windsor-Essex and Chatham-Kent not only have access to education and employment opportunities in French, but to a virbant, growing and welcoming francophone community.
 Many not for profit organizations, media outlets, festivals, associations and community centres exist to enrich the lives and social and cultural connections of the local residents.

-Please consult the francophone community calendar to find a French event near you.
+Please visit Francophone community calendar to find or submit a French event near you.

 Are you a business?
 Do you have bilingual employees?
 Do you know french businesses?

-Join our campaign and proudly show that you offer French services.
+Join the campaign and proudly show that you offer French services.
+Contact ACFO WECK at 519-948-5545.

 Windsor-Essex is well known for having some of the most affordable housing costs in Canada.